Who Uses Custom MX Records?

 In both of these cases, a separate email server (sometimes at a second hosting company) is often a business requirement.

 If this is the case with your site, or you simply want to improve mail performance, then you will need to have the ability to customize your Mail Exchange (MX) records.

 How to Customize Your MX Records

-If you have your hosting account and your domain registration with two different companies, you'll edit your MX records with the company that handles your domain name registration and routing, not your web host.
+If you have your hosting account and your domain registration with two different companies, you'll edit your MX records with the company that handles your domain name registration and DNS settings, not your web host.